Kevocado/Stable-Coin-Analysis/docs/project_reflection.md

 ### Risks & Mitigations (CFO Feedback)
 *   **The Mainnet Premium:** Ethereum Mainnet gas fees ($2-$10) are often prohibitive for $200 remittances.
-    *   *Mitigation:* This analysis establishes a "Worst Case" cost baseline.
-Future work must analyze L2s (Base, Optimism) where fees are <$0.10.
+    *   *Mitigation:* This analysis establishes a "Worst Case" cost baseline. **CRITICAL LIMITATION:** This data only covers Ethereum Mainnet.
+Future work **MUST** analyze L2s (Base, Optimism) where fees are <$0.10 to prove long-term viability.
+We are not killing the project based on Mainnet fees alone.
 *   **Arbitrage Noise:** High volume flows may be institutional arbitrage, not retail remittance.
     *   *Mitigation:* We use the **Transfer Size Histogram** to filter out "Whale" activity and focus only on the "Remittance Bucket" ($100-$1,000) share of volume.
+*   **The "So What?" on Stablecoin Preference:** Why compare USDC vs USDT?
+    *   *Mitigation:* It's not academic; it's operational.
+If USDT has 10x the liquidity in the Global South, our "USDC-only" product would suffer from high slippage.
+We measure this to ensure we build on the most liquid rails.

 ---